XavierOwen/Notes/README.md

 - Introduction to Numerical Computing
 - R: Elegant graphics for data analysis

-Using MathJax Macros are banned in native `.md`  file, so the notes are originally taken in iPython Notebook.
-Convert them using command
+The notes are originally taken in iPython Notebook.
+Convert them to `.md` using command

 ```
 jupyter nbconvert --to markdown notebook_name.ipynb
 ```

-I'll try to avoid using macros in the future
+/*I'll try to avoid using macros in the future*/

 The `.css` file in the `others` folder is the one I'm currently using, feel free to try